yuntian-group/interactive-training/README.md

 ## 🎮 Try the Interactive Demo

-**Experience the power of dynamic optimization control!**

-Play our interactive game at [**interactivetraining.ai**](https://interactivetraining.ai/) to understand how real-time learning rate adjustments can dramatically improve optimization.
-Control the learning rate in real-time to collect targets in loss landscape valleys and see firsthand why dynamic control beats fixed optimization strategies.
+Play our interactive game at [**interactivetraining.ai**](https://interactivetraining.ai/) experience the power of dynamic optimization control.

-- 🎯 **4 Challenge Levels**: From valley collection to oscillating treasure hunts
-- 🎚️ **Real-time Controls**: Adjust learning rate and see immediate effects
-- 📊 **Visual Feedback**: Watch your optimizer navigate the loss landscape
-- 🏆 **Gamified Learning**: Score points while learning optimization principles

 ## 🚀 Key Features